 The UK government has so far avoided commenting on what's happening.
 Slough MP Tanmanjeet Singh Dhesi, former Labour leader Jeremy Corbyn, and 33 other MPs have signed an open letter calling for Foreign Secretary Dominic Raab to back the farmers' protests.
 Per the Times Of India, the letter referred to the new farm laws as a "death warrant" for "India’s breadbasket."
 They're urging Raab to raise the issue with his Indian counterpart.
 However, the foreign secretary has said the issue was "a matter for the government of India."

 On Dec.
-9, Dhesi rose the issue during Prime Minister's questions, asking for Bors Johnson's thoughts about the demonstrations in India.
+9, Dhesi rose the issue during Prime Minister's questions, asking for Boris Johnson's thoughts about the demonstrations in India.
 In his response, Johnson appeared to confuse the situation with the ongoing conflict between India and Pakistan, saying "Our view is that of course we have serious concerns about what is happening between India and Pakistan but these are pre-eminently matters for those two governments to settle."
 A spokesperson has since said the prime minister misheard Dhesi.

 How To Help From The UK